 Why are waivers pending forever at USCIS?

 First off, why does it feel like your waiver is stuck in a never-ending traffic jam at USCIS?
-Well, the agency is swamped.
-Imagine a tiny boat trying to navigate a massive ocean during a storm—that’s USCIS with its backlog and limited resources.
-Processing times can stretch from months to years due to:
+The primary reason is that the agency is overwhelmed by an unprecedented volume of applications, far exceeding its current processing capacity.
+Picture a tiny boat navigating a vast, turbulent ocean during a storm—that’s USCIS grappling with its backlog amid limited staffing and budgetary constraints.
+Processing times for waivers can extend from several months to multiple years, often leaving applicants in prolonged uncertainty.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.